How do two people become the happy owners of Inn Victoria?

-After 30 years of marriage and 25 years of living the corporate life, we finally made the leap to our 30 year dream of having our own business, specifically a B&B. For years we asked ourselves how to get off the fast track of corporate life and actually take time to enjoy each other and other people.
+Having been married for 30 years and running the corporate race for 25 years, we made the decision to follow our 30-year dream of running our own bed and breakfast.
+For years we asked ourselves how to get off the fast track of corporate life and actually take time to enjoy each other and other people.
 I believe we have found the balance!
-Our two oldest children have married and are leading successful lives.
-Our youngest is just now starting school at Norwich University in Northern Vermont.
-This allows us the opportunity to follow the dream operating our own bed and breakfast.
+With our children successfully established on their own, we felt that we were ready to start pursuing our dream of owning a B&B.

 We love people, we love serving with a gracious servant's attitude, and we enjoy watching people in our inn smile at the simple pleasures we are able to bring to them.

-Our beautiful Victorian inn was built circa 1850, as a family residence for Dr. Abram Lowell (who gave his name to the nearby Lake and State park).
-He used the small building to the side (now Mr. Brown's Cottage) as his medical office.
-The building was later enlarged (circa 1880) by his son in law, George Hilton, who added the third story and mansard roof in the typical grandiose French second empire fashion.
-Known for many years as the Hilton house, Inn Victoria is the only example of this architectural style in the historic town of Chester.
+Constructed in 1850, Inn Victoria began its life as the family residence of Dr. Abram Lowell, (who gave his name to the nearby Lake and State park).
+The doctor used the small building on the side of the house as his medical office.
+In the 1880s, George Hilton, Lowell’s son-in-law added a third story and mansard roof to the house in the style of the French second empire.
+Inn Victoria, also known historically as the Hilton House, is the only example of this architectural style in Chester, Vermont.

 Over the years, Inn Victoria has had many uses other than a family residence.
 It was once a Milner's, a cartography office for the National Survey, and for many years was unoccupied before opening as a bed and breakfast inn in 1988.

 Under new ownership since early 2005 and following an intensive renovation, Inn Victoria is now one of the finest B&Bs in Vermont.
-The smart paintwork of purple and buttery yellow draws admiring glances from passers by.
-Cross our threshold through the imposing front door and the first impression of the cozy Victorian parlor usually attracts a chorus of "wows!!"
-This continues throughout the inn, as we have well appointed it with antiques of the period and continue to search for those special touches that enhance our customers' stay.
+The eye-catching purple and butter-yellow paint often draws the admiration of people passing by.
+Guests entering our stately front door are immediately impressed by our beautifully appointed Victorian parlor.
+High attention to detail and comfort is evident throughout the inn, which is decorated with period antiques and special touches designed to enhance our guests’ stay.
 Before leaving, many guests ask for a tour of the remaining guest rooms and suites; it is our pleasure to do so!
-Don't be shy, ask!
+Don’t be shy, ask!

 We provide access to 24-hour personal coffee and tea service through a Green Mountain Personal single cup maker, special evening refreshment service delivery to your room, afternoon tea and baked goods, a refrigerator, soft drinks, bottled water, and of course there is plenty of space available for our guests to leave some cool beers for Dan to enjoy!